 Healthy Wholemeal Breadsticks

 When my daughter is going through a ‘won’t eat phase’ I like to make dips for dinner.
-Somehow dips bypass her idealogical refusal to eat anything I cook.
+Somehow dips bypass her ideological refusal to eat anything I cook.
+Today I served them with healthy Italian breadsticks to much success.

 We always make home made hummous and tzatziki together and add a third dip made from vegetables.
 This is is usually some sort of leftover cooked veg blended with a bit of garlic and olive oil.
 Roast butternut squash or beetroot for example, or some wilted spinach.